Proximity Mills Flooring Report – In a Nutshell

 There’s a buzz around Proximity Mills flooring at the moment.
 Known initially as a fast growing luxury vinyl flooring brand, Proximity Mills has more recently turned its attention to hardwood, carpet and porcelain tile.
 Industry pros are getting super excited about their latest collections which offer a lot more than just pretty aesthetics.

 Thank you to Broadloom for sponsoring this post.
-As usual all reviews reflect the honest opinions of the Home Flooring Pros team.
+As usual all reports reflect the honest opinions of the Home Flooring Pros team.
 Click here for more information.

 Proximity Mills started out offering top-of-the range luxury vinyl plank and tile flooring, but has since expanded into high-performance engineered hardwood, quality nylon carpet and an impressive range of rectified porcelain tiles.